 Prime lenses, on the whole, feature simpler optical formulas and fewer optical parts than zoom lenses.

-The less elements you have to work with, the less flare you will see in your photos.
+The fewer elements you have to work with, the less flare you will see in your photos.

 6. Change Perspective/Framing

 Change the perspective/framing of the scene.
 Same with facing problems in our lives.

 Just changing the position of the light source in every shot can make a big difference.

 Flare is thus ultimately at the photographer’s control, depending on where the lens is aimed and what is in the frame.